MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/EntityComponents/minecraftComponent_annotation_break_door.md

 # minecraft:annotation.break_door

-`minecraft:annotation.break_door` allows an entity to break doors, assuming that that flags set up for the component to use in navigation
+`minecraft:annotation.break_door` allows an entity to break doors, assuming that that flags set up for the component to use in navigation.

 >[!IMPORTANT]
 > `minecraft:annotation.break_door` requires the entity's navigation component to have the parameter `can_break_doors` set to `true`.